Young Scientist Programme: Overview

-The programme was announced by ISRO chief K. Sivan on January 18, 2019, through Student Outreach Programme held by Indian Space Research Organisation.
+The programme was announced by ISRO chief K. Sivan on January 18, 2019, through Student Outreach Programme held by Indian Space Research Organization.
 In the announcement, Sivan urged the state governments and respective education departments to actively cooperate to make the programme a success.

 History

 ISRO chief, during the announcement said that "the programme was aimed to inculcate and nurture space research interest in young minds."
 Their selection basis based on "academic performance and extracurricular activities", Sivan also added "students from rural backgrounds would be given preference in selection criteria".

 The programme also includes invited talks by scientists, along with scheduled lab and facilities visits in the country.
 Apart from these, ISRO also said that there will be sessions for discussions with experts in Space Technologies.
-ISRO is also determined to organise practical and feedback sessions for the students.
+ISRO is also determined to organize practical and feedback sessions for the students.

-YUVIKA 19
+YUVIKA'19

 The programme commenced on May 13, 2019, for the first time, as a two-week residential training programme held each summer holidays.
 The participation in programme was meant only for students getting in high school in the academic year 2019–2020.

-The shortlisted students attended the 2 weeks training programme at four centres of ISRO namely, Vikram Sarabhai Space Centre (VSSC), Thiruvananthapuram; U R Rao Satellite Centre (URSC), Bengaluru; Space Applications Centre (SAC), Ahmedabad and North Eastern Space Applications Centre (NESAC), Shillong.
+The shortlisted students attended the 2 weeks training programme at four centers of ISRO namely, Vikram Sarabhai Space Centre (VSSC), Thiruvananthapuram; U R Rao Satellite Centre (URSC), Bengaluru; Space Applications Centre (SAC), Ahmedabad and North Eastern Space Applications Centre (NESAC), Shillong.

 The programme concluded on May 25, 2019, at the respective centers.
 The participants of YUVIKA'19 also witnessed the launch of 'RH200 sounding rocket'.